omgnetwork/honted/docs/demo_final.md

 # Mention: NEW: issuers can also unissue tokens
 # Mention: NEW: tx encoding is RLP, which is the standard for ethereum
 # Mention: NEW: (refactors & merge pending, can't demonstrate) signatures and pub/priv keypairs are Eth-conformant
+# Mention: NEW: double-signing validators are removed from validators set
+# Mention: we are able to measure the performance of single HonteD, and to uncover bottlenecks

 # Extras:

 ###
 ###
 ###
-#   NEW: Soft slashing misbehaving validator
+#   NEW: Soft slashing (removing) misbehaving validator
 ###

-require HonteD.ABCI.Records
-alias HonteD.ABCI.Records

 # no public API to double-sign, we need to hack around
 encoded_pub_key = <<1>> <> Base.decode16!(new_validator_pubkey)